Spring 2026

 Course Overview

+This course is taught in person only, not online or hybrid.
 This course focuses on fundamental principles of basic and experimental immunology, from first engagement of innate immunity to the generation of the adaptive immune response and its clinical consequences.
 It is required as a core course for PhD students in the Immunology & Microbiology concentration of the biomedical sciences PhD program.
 This course is open to other UF graduate students with consent of the course director.
-Weekly small group sessions (Tuesdays) will provide students with experience in problem-solving, application of immunology principles in an experimental context, and integration of immunology & microbiology, via team-based learning and/or paper discussions.
+Weekly small group sessions (Tuesdays) will provide students with experience in problem-solving, application of immunology principles in an experimental context, and integration of immunology & microbiology, via team-based learning.

 Course Objectives